Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Growth Scrutiny Committee of Lincolnshire Council was scheduled to discuss the council's budget proposals for 2026/2027, review car park management at the Queen Elizabeth II Lincolnshire Coastal Country Park, and consider its work programme for the upcoming year.
-The committee was also set to review property matters and proposed changes to charging and contracts within the economic infrastructure property portfolio.
+The Growth Scrutiny Committee of Lincolnshire Council met on Tuesday, 27 January 2026, to discuss budget proposals for 2026/2027, review car park management at the Queen Elizabeth II Lincolnshire Coastal Country Park, and consider its work programme.
+The committee also received an update on the scrutiny of property matters.

 Budget Proposals 2026/2027